Thursday, 14 August 2025

 Comes the dawn and the disturbed trio encounter jolly caretaker José Ignacio Rocha, who assures them there are no monks there and shows them the inexplicably decayed dining hall (which still has the accusing word “corbade” Ruel scratched on the long table) and a vault with the mummies of long-dead monks.
 The trio exit into sunny rural normalcy.

-Despite the limitations of Mexico’s still early sound filmmaking (dodgy make-up and wardrobe and some unsteady pacing evident), this one mounts to the genuinely disturbing scene in the finally opened cell.
+Despite the limitations of Mexico’s early sound filmmaking (dodgy make-up and wardrobe and some unsteady pacing evident), this one mounts to the genuinely disturbing scene in the finally opened cell.
 The film has an intensity that its US models couldn’t or wouldn’t match.
 Fuentes had mastered ignoring logic and narrative in favour of atmosphere and shock.
-It is not the simple-minded affair it resembles, with Ruel’s cynical take on events set against formula elements.
+It is not the simple-minded affair it resembles with Ruel’s cynical take on events set against formula elements.
 “Quien sabe?”

-Long before The Exorcist, Mexican cinema had brought into play the exploitation potential of Catholicism - religious robes & ceremony, damnation, scourging, crucifixion, resurrection.
+Long before The Exorcist, Mexican cinema had brought into play the exploitation potential of Catholicism - religious robes & ceremony, martyrs, damnation, scourging, crucifixion, resurrection.
 A comparison between this film and European Biblical movie drama makes a viewer sharply aware of differences.
 La Llorna has its extended Cathedral marriage and a third restored film, Juan Bustillo Oro’s Dos Monjes is also set in a Monastery.
 My favorite touch in Fernand Méndez' 1957 El Vampiro is the disinterred aunt who spends the whole film proffering a giant ceramic crucifix.
 Mix this with indigenous religion, as in The Day of the Dead.
 When it came to a battle of imageries, contemporary Marxist states were totally upstaged.
 Best they could manage was a few Union Parade banners or maybe a panorama of hands raising rifles above the heads of the crowd.

 The personnel on these films continued working into the fifties and beyond.
 Generally, despite determined effort, I’ve never been able to see their other work, about which I remain curious.
-De Fuentes' excellent Vamonos con Pancho Villa did slip into my grasp a few years back, another film that is not as simple-minded as might be expected.
+De Fuentes' excellent Vamonos con Pancho Villa did slip into my grasp a few years back, another film that is not as simple-minded as expected.
 That makes the current discoveries more valuable than they might be.
 The fact that The Ghost of the Monastery proved remarkable is a nice bonus.
 It really is time that I tried to track down Fuentes's other work.

 Santo's Mummies of Guanajuato - compare Fantasma.